Are Biodegradable Plastics Good For The Environment?

 What’s The Answer?

-Biodegradable plastics are rarely recyclable.
+This lack of infrastructure means that biodegradable plastics are rarely recyclable.
 And biodegradable does not mean the same thing as compostable.
-Compostable goods are often a better choice than biodegradable ones, but only if you have access to the appropriate composting facilities.
+Whilst compostable bioplastics seem like a better choice than biodegradable ones, this is only if you have access to the appropriate composting facilities.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.